gkotian/gautam_linux/lightdm/README.md

 1. `cp slick-greeter.conf /etc/lightdm/`
-1. Choose a background file to use
+1. Choose a background file to use (perhaps one from `misc/images`)
 1. Copy that file to `/usr/share/slick-greeter`
 1. Change `CHOSEN_BACKGROUND_FILE` in `/etc/lightdm/slick-greeter.conf` to the
    name of the chosen file